MariaDB4j/MariaDB4j/README.md

     mvn license:update-file-header
     mvn -Dmaven.test.skip=true package

-4. Prepare the release:
+4. Preparing & performing the release (this INCLUDES an mvn deploy):

     mvn release:prepare (-Dresume=false)
-    mvn release:perform
+    mvn release:perform -Pgpg
     mvn release:clean

-5. Deploy to Maven central:
+5. Deploy to Maven central, only for the mariaDB4j-pom-lite & DBs/mariaDB4j-db projects:

    mvn clean deploy -Pgpg

 Discard and go back to fix something and re-release (before Publishing in Bintray) e.g. using EGit via Rebase Interactive on the commit before "prepare release" and skip the two commits made by the maven-release-plugin.
-Use git push --force to remote, and remove local tag using git tag -d mariaDB4j-2.x.y, and remote tag using 'git push ssh :mariaDB4j-2.x.y'.
+Use git push --force to remote, and remove local tag using git tag -d mariaDB4j-2.x.y, and remote tag using 'git push origin :mariaDB4j-2.x.y'.
 (Alternatively try BEFORE release:clean use 'mvn release:rollback', but that leaves ugly commits.)

 Who?